Dr Aidan J Kelly

 Business Management, Business and Law

 Aidan is a Senior Lecturer in Marketing at the Royal Docks School of Business and Law.
-He is the current Programme Leader of the B.Sc.
-Marketing and leads modules in Integrated Marketing Communications, Digital Marketing, Marketing Work Placement, Business Research Methods and Marketing Planning.
+He is the current Course Leader of the B.Sc.
+Marketing and B.A.
+Business Management (Marketing) and leads modules in Integrated Marketing Communications, Digital Marketing, Marketing Work Placement, Business Research Methods, Cultural Marketing and Marketing Planning.
 His current research interests are in the areas of advertising theory, consumer research and cultural branding.

 Aidan joined University of East London on July 20th 2009.
-He holds a BSc in Marketing Management and PhD in Advertising and Promotion Management.
-He is the current Programme Leader of the BSc Marketing, which has achieved overall student satisfaction on the National Student Survey of 93.2% (2017), 85% (2018) and 94.75% (2019).
+He holds a B.Sc. in Marketing Management and Ph.D. in Advertising and Promotion Management.
+He is the current Course Leader of the B.Sc.
+Marketing and the B.A.
+Business Management (Marketing) programmes, the latter of which has achieved overall student satisfaction on the National Student Survey of 93.2% (2017), 85% (2018) and 94.75% (2019).

-He teaches in the areas of Integrated Marketing Communications, Digital Marketing, Marketing Work Placement, Business Research Methods and Marketing Planning.
-He has validated three programmes in his time at Royal Docks School of Business and Law, BSc Marketing and MSc Brand Management (now deleted).
-His current research interests are in the areas of consumer collecting, cultural branding, advertising account planning and gendered interpretations of advertising.
+He teaches in the areas of Integrated Marketing Communications, Digital Marketing, Cultural Marketing, Business Research Methods and Marketing Planning.
+He has validated three programmes in his time at Royal Docks School of Business and Law, B.Sc.
+Marketing and M.Sc.
+Brand Management (now deleted).
+His research interests are presently in the areas of consumer collecting, cultural branding, advertising account planning and polysemic interpretations of online advertising, his current methodological focus is on the application of grounded theory to marketing and consumption-related phenomena.

 I am currently a reviewer for Journal of Marketing Management, Marketing Theory and Arts and the Market (where I was awarded as "2018 Outstanding Reviewer").
 I also serve on the Editorial Advisory Panel for the bestselling textbook "Business Research Methods" (Fifth Edition), authored by Emma Bell, Alan Bryman and Bill Harley (2019, Oxford University Press).
 I have served as an external panel member for programme validations at Northumbria University and University of Greenwich, and I was External Examiner for the M.B.A. programme at Henley Business School, University of Reading from 2012 - 2016.